-To advance these initiatives, beginning in the fourth quarter of Fiscal 2021, throughout Fiscal 2022, and continuing to the present, we have significantly expanded our employee infrastructure with experienced personnel additions across multiple functional areas, including clinical operations, clinical research, data management, chemistry, manufacturing and controls (CMC) and quality assurance, biostatistics and clinical analytics, regulatory affairs, medical affairs, translational medicine, commercial operations, legal and contracts and corporate affairs, development operations, and investor and public relations.
-Between April 2021 and July 2021, we filled vacancies on our Board created, in part, by the departure of two of our long-term Board members, by appointing three new independent members to our Board.
-Five members of our Board are independent.
-We believe these appointments increase our Board's diversity and expand its expertise in multiple areas, including among others, communications, drug development, regulatory affairs, product commercialization and marketing.
+Throughout Fiscal 2022 and Fiscal 2023, we have expanded our employee infrastructure with experienced personnel across multiple functional areas, including clinical operations, clinical research, data management, chemistry, manufacturing and controls (CMC) and quality assurance, biostatistics and clinical analytics, regulatory affairs, medical affairs, translational medicine, legal, contracts and corporate affairs, development operations, and investor and public relations.
+We have paused further additions to our employee base until we are able to secure additional financial resources and finalize our broader Phase 3 development plan for fasedienol in SAD.

-Throughout Fiscal 2021 and Fiscal 2022 and through the date of this Report, strains of SARS-CoV-2, commonly referred to as COVID-19 and multiple variants of the virus, have spread globally and the outbreak has been declared a pandemic by the World Health Organization and a public health emergency in the U.S. by the U.S. Secretary of Health and Human Services.
-Operations at our headquarters in South San Francisco were significantly curtailed during Fiscal 2021 and the first half of Fiscal 2022, and, to some extent, periodically thereafter, while state and local restrictions required remote working conditions.
-Most of our recent employee additions are geographically located away from our headquarters facility in South San Francisco and routinely work remotely.
-Our employees have worked efficiently and productively while remotely-located and working from home whether as a result of the COVID-19 pandemic or otherwise.
-From time to time during the COVID-19 pandemic, however, the efficiency and productivity of certain preclinical and clinical development programs and our third-party collaborators, including, among others, contract research and development organizations (CROs), contract manufacturing organizations (CMOs) and other third-party service providers have been, and may be in the future, impacted by prevailing surges in the spread of variants of COVID-19, such as spreads induced by the Delta and Omicron variants and their sub-variants during Fiscal 2021 and Fiscal 2022, shelter-in-place orders, social distancing measures, travel bans and restrictions, and certain business and government closures or reductions in service.
-From time to time since the beginning of the COVID-19 pandemic, we have experienced delays in the delivery of supplies of active pharmaceutical product (API) or other key materials required to continue development of PH94B and PH10, as well as temporary disruptions in the availability of third-party personnel and others involved in the conduct of our preclinical and clinical programs.
-F
+Throughout Fiscal 2022 and during Fiscal 2023, strains of SARS-CoV-2, commonly referred to as COVID-19 and multiple variants of the virus, have spread globally and the outbreak was declared a pandemic by the World Health Organization and a public health emergency in the U.S. by the U.S. Secretary of Health and Human Services.
+Operations at our headquarters in South San Francisco were significantly curtailed during the first half of Fiscal 2022, and, to some extent, periodically thereafter, while state and local restrictions required remote working conditions.
+Most of our employee additions during Fiscal 2022 and thereafter are geographically located away from our headquarters facility in South San Francisco and routinely work remotely.
+Our employees have worked efficiently and productively while remotely located and working from home, whether as a result of the COVID-19 pandemic or otherwise.
+From time to time during the COVID-19 pandemic, however, the efficiency and productivity of certain preclinical and clinical development programs and our third-party collaborators, including, among others, CROs, CMOs and other third-party service providers have been impacted by surges in the spread of variants of COVID-19, such as spreads induced by the Delta and Omicron variants and their sub-variants during Fiscal 2022 and thereafter, shelter-in-place orders, social distancing measures, travel bans and restrictions, and certain business and government closures or reductions in service.
+Moreover, during the COVID-19 pandemic, we experienced delays in the delivery of supplies of active pharmaceutical product (API) or other key materials required to continue development of fasedienol and itruvone, as well as temporary disruptions in the availability of third-party personnel and others involved in the conduct of our preclinical and clinical programs.
+In addition, we believe conditions resulting from the COVID-19 pandemic may have negatively impacted the outcome of at least PALISADE-1.
+Future unexpected delays may result in